ViditzPandey/roamly/readme.md

 Contributions, suggestions, and feedback are always welcome.

-If you'd like to improve Roamly, feel free to fork the repository, create a feature branch, and submit a pull request.
+If you want to improve Roamly:

+1. 🍴 Fork the repository
+2. 🌿 Create a feature branch
+3. ✨ Make your changes
+4. 🚀 Submit a pull request

 ---